elengss/PacBio_HepB/README.md

 Chimera - this extracts soft clipped reads, remaps them and then then remaps them to the human genome<br/></br>
 The shell scripts set a variable called "home" to define the directory paths used.</br>
 There is a small utility "Findhome.sh" which can find the value for that variable on the system running these scripts.</br>
-On most systems scripts are run by adding "./" in front of the script name, for example ./Findhome.sh</br>
+On most systems scripts are run by adding "./" in front of the script name, for example: ./Findhome.sh</br>
-Many Linux systems require the script be declared as executable using the "chmod" command, for example chmod +x Findhome.sh</br>
+Many Linux systems require the script be declared as executable using the "chmod" command, for example: chmod +x Findhome.sh</br>

 Packages used<br/>
 1. R Version 4.1.2 with Bioconductor (https://www.bioconductor.org/)<br/>